metomi/rose/sphinx/tutorial/rose/furthertopics/upgrading.rst

 the intermediary versions to the new one.
 Have a look at the :rose:file:`rose-app.conf` file.

-If you run rose :ref:`command-rose-app-upgrade` with no arguments, you can see that you're using the latest version.
+If you run Rose :ref:`command-rose-app-upgrade` with no arguments, you can see that you're using the latest version.